ARM-software/CMSIS-DSP/ComputeGraph/examples/example2/README.md

 half=Constant("HALF")
 ```

-In the C++ code, HALF is expected to be a value defined in custom.h
+In the C++ code, `HALF` is expected to be a value defined in `custom.h`

-In the Python generated code, it would be in custom.py

-Constant values are not involved in the scheduling (they are ignored) and they have no io.
+Constant values are not involved in the scheduling (they are ignored) and they have no IO.
 So, to connect to a constant node we do:

 ```python
 g.connect(half,sa.ib)
 ```

-There is no "o", "oa" suffixes for the constant node half.
+There is no "o", "oa" suffixes for the constant node `half`.

+Constant nodes are just here to make it easier to use CMSIS-DSP functions.

 ## SlidingBuffer

-Sliding buffers and OverlapAndAdd are used  a lot so they are provided by default.
+Sliding buffers and OverlapAndAdd are used  a lot so they are provided in the `cg/nodes/cpp`folder of the `ComputeGraph` folder.

 In Python, it can be used with: